SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

 # Save and Visualization of Multi-layer Signaling Networks

-The output `netList` is a list consisted of gene pairs connecting each upstream layer and downstream layer (i.e., Ligand_Receptor, Receptor_TF and TF_Gene subnetworks).
+The output `netList` is a list consisiting of gene pairs connecting each upstream layer and downstream layer (i.e., Ligand_Receptor, Receptor_TF and TF_Gene subnetworks).
 The signaling subnetwork is returned as a dataframe object as the same structure as sample databases.

         workdir <- "sample"
         DrawMLnet(netList,LigClu,RecClu,workdir,plotMLnet = F)